 Finland Part two.
 Or I’ve got a Helsinki feeling

 The Finns have perhaps an even stronger preservationist world view.
-Thus, Helsinki, while not quite as fortunate with regard to avoiding martial destruction, still manages to preserve many of its Neoclassical and Art Nouveau structures.
+Thus, Helsinki, while not quite as fortunate with regard to avoiding martial destruction, still manages to preserve many of its Neoclassical and Art Nouveau structures such as the Pohjola building seen below.

 The Finnish capital was bombed on eight separate occasions during the Winter War with the Soviet Union.
 In these raids, more than 50 buildings were destroyed and nearly 100 people killed.
 Prior to the three great bombing raids in February 1944, the city was bombed 39 times during the Continuation War.
 Although during the Winter War the American President Franklin Roosevelt had somewhat futilely asked the Soviets not to bomb Finnish cities, by the time of the great raids, Stalin had gained approval from the Americans and the British to launch bombing raids.
 The stated Soviet intention was that these raids would cause Finland to sever its ties with Germany.